Sustainable marine transport for an eco-friendly future

 Sail-assisted ships use sails to supplement their engines, reducing fuel consumption.
 This can lead to significant emissions reductions, especially in ships that operate in areas with strong winds.

-These ships can also be used to extend the range of electric and hydrogen vessels.
+Notably, these ships can also be used to extend the range of electric and hydrogen vessels.

 There are a number of different types of sail-assisted ships, including: